HareemFatima5/DSA-Assignment-1/README.md

-# Circular Linked List CPU Scheduling
+# CPU Scheduling using Circular Linked List

 This project implements a circular linked list to manage and schedule CPU processes using a fixed time approach.
 Each process is represented as a node in the circular linked list, allowing efficient traversal and removal of completed processes.